mrSpectrum/Canvify.fun/README.md

 ## 🆘 Support

 If you encounter any issues or have questions:
-1. Check the troubleshooting section in the documentation
+1. Check the troubleshooting section above
-2. Search existing issues on GitHub
+2. Ensure you're using `npm run dev:full` to start the application
+3. Verify both proxy server (port 3000) and frontend (port 8000) are running
+4. Check that your OpenAI API key is valid
-3. Create a new issue with detailed information
+5. Create a new issue with detailed information if problems persist
-4. Contact the development team

 ## 🔮 Roadmap